Huntress (Helena Bertinelli): Skills, abilities, and resources

 Similarly to Batman, Huntress possess no inherent super-powers and instead relies on her natural abilities.
 An expert martial artist, Huntress has mastered several unspecified martial arts and is considered a superb gymnast.
 She is also an expert on various weaponry and is a skilled marksman, able to use weaponry such as a bullwhip, crossbows, and throwing weapons (blades, darts, boomerangs, arrows, etc.).
 Her skills were suited enough to surprise and garner some praise from one of DC Universe's master martial artists, Lady Shiva.
 Huntress is also noted for her high pain tolerance, being able to withstand a beating from aforementioned assassin, giving her the title of "Iron Owl".

 Among her strongest skills is her ability to disguise herself, her mastery allowing her to portray herself as a wide range of people and personalities and is capable enough to convince a serial killer of being their relative in one instance.
 Huntress's New 52 incarnation retains similar skills and abilities with some newer ones: a former agent of Spyral, she possess extensive espionage training with ties to a network of spies and informants.
-Her time as a agent of Spyral also made her an expert helicopter pilot and motorcyclist.
+Her time as an agent of Spyral also made her an expert helicopter pilot and motorcyclist.

 Among the weaponry Helena possess is a customized crossbow, her preferred weapon of choice.
 She also utilizes a customized motorcycle as her main mode of transportation.